 The sun-warming Danish island of Bornholm is also known as the "Capri of the North."
 This island on the map looks like a small sailboat following the stern of the ship - the base - that is, Denmark.
 Due to its location in the middle of the Baltic Sea, it is an ideal destination for sailors.

 Forests, sand and cliffs are the elements that diversify the trip, and after reaching the shore, you can go on sightseeing trips without going too far from the shore.
-There are 21 marinas on Bornholm and its neighboring islet Christiansø, each with its own unique charm.
-These range from the large fishing harbors of Rønne and Nexø to the smaller idyllic harbors north of Rønne and centered around the northern headland of Hammerknuden to Snogebæk in the southeast of Bornholm.
-The neighboring island of Christiansø, the southern coast of Sweden only 40 kilometers away, and the rest of the Baltic coast are also within easy reach.
+There are 21 marinas on Bornholm and its neighbouring islet Christiansø, each with its own unique charm.
+These range from the large fishing harbours of Rønne and Nexø to the smaller idyllic harbours north of Rønne and centred around the northern headland of Hammerknuden to Snogebæk in the southeast of Bornholm.
+The neighbouring island of Christiansø, the southern coast of Sweden only 40 kilometres away, and the rest of the Baltic coast are also within easy reach.

-Small marinas in particular are often fully occupied so it is always better to inquire in advance about the possibility of booking a berth or mooring.
-A short distance from Bornholm's harbors, you will find many interesting things to see and do, high-quality arts and crafts, and the world-famous round churches in Bornholm.
+Small marinas, in particular, are often fully occupied so it is always better to inquire in advance about the possibility of booking a berth or mooring.
+A short distance from Bornholm's harbours, you will find many interesting things to see and do high-quality arts and crafts and the world-famous round churches in Bornholm.